btford/angular-express-seed/README.md

 ### Running tests

-Tests run using Karma, with Mocha for server-side tests and Jasmine for client-side.
+Tests run using Mocha for server-side tests and Karma + Jasmine for client-side.

 * to run server-side unit tests: `npm test`
 * to run client-side unit tests: `npm run-script test-client`